-A The SAAC is a standing committee of the University Senate.
-The voting members of the SAAC are the Assistant Provost for Enrollment Management, the Chair of the Senate committee on Admissions and Academic Standards, and three additional University Faculty members appointed by the Senate Council to staggered three-year terms.
-Ex officio, non-voting members of the Committee are the Associate Provost of Undergraduate Education and the Vice President for Institutional Research, Planning and Effectiveness (or that person's designee).
+The Admissions Advisory Committee SAAC is a standing committee of the University Senate.
+The voting members of the Committee SAAC are the Director of Admissions, the University RegistrarAssistant Provost for Enrollment Management, the Chair of the Senate committee on Admissions and Academic Standards, and three additional University Faculty members appointed by the Senate Council to staggered three-year terms.
+Ex officio, non-voting members of the Committee include are the Associate Provost of Undergraduate Education and the Vice President for Institutional Research, Planning and Effectiveness (or that person's designee).
 The committee must be chaired by one of the three appointed University Faculty members.
 In the case of a tie vote, the vote of the chair shall prevail.

 The SAAC is responsible for recommending admissions policy within general guidelines established by the University Senate.
-The SAAC is charged to:
+The ACC\SAAC is charged to will:

-- 1. Establish the University's admissions management system, as described in SR 4.2.1.1.B. - File a written report to the Provost recommending admissions objectives such as average ACT scores and desired size of each year's entering Freshman class.
-A copy of the report shall be presented to the Senate Council. - Establish automatic admission criteria. - 4.
-Upon the recommendation of the Assistant Provost for Enrollment Management, approve any warranted deviations from the automatic admissions criteria. - 5.
-After consultation with the Assistant Provost for Enrollment Management, the SAAC may recommend to the Provost closing admissions on any of the following bases: 1) the desired class size has been reached; 2) the class is large enough given existing constraints; and 3) admissions objectives other than class size have been achieved. - 6.
-Establish parameters for the decisions on exceptions, under which applicants may be admitted who have not met the automatic admissions criteria. - 7.
-Request that the Provost provide specific data on admissions, enrollment, and student performance . - 8.
-Request data from the Assistant Provost for Enrollment Management for use in establishing or evaluating admissions policy.
+- 1. The ACC will\adopt an\ Establish the University's admissions management system, as described in section (b).
+SR 4.2.1.1.B. - 2.
+File a written report to the Provost recommending to the Provost admissions objectives such as average ACT scores and desired size of each year's entering Freshman class.
+A copy of the report shall be presented to the Senate Council.

+- 3. The Committee will\eEstablish internal\automatic admission criteria. for both Early Decision and regular, full consideration admission. - 4.
+Upon the recommendation of the Assistant Provost for Enrollment Management automatic admissions criteria. - 5.
+After consultation with the Director of Admissions Assistant Provost for Enrollment Management, the SAAC may recommend to the Provost closing admissions on any of the following bases: 1) the desired class size has been reached; 2) the class is large enough given existing constraints; and 3) admissions objectives other than class size have been achieved. - 6.
+Establish guidelines parameters for the decisions on exceptions, under which applicants may be admitted who have not met the automatic admissions criteria. of the Exceptions Committee. - 7.
+Request that the Provost provide specific data on admissions, enrollment, and student performance in the Provost's' annual report to the Senate. - 8.
+Request specific other data from the University Registrar or Director of Admissions